jcftang/jcftang.github.com/source/_posts/2012-10-13-hydracamp-2012-penn-state.markdown

 To give an overview of what we had done (between ~30 people), we created a ruby on rails application titled "Twitter for Zombies".
 With this small application everybody was frantically committing, pulling, merging and pushing code.
-It was highly entertaining and a good learning experience to see how fast things could move.
+It was highly informative and a good learning experience to see how fast things could move.

 The training session also included a crash course into what Fedora and